Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5750 512MB should in theory perform a little bit faster than the Radeon HD 6670 (OEM) overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5750 512MB should perform a bit faster than the Radeon HD 6670 (OEM) overall. (explain)

-Texel RateThe Radeon HD 5750 512MB should be a lot (approximately 31%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon HD 5750 512MB will be quite a bit (more or less 31%) better at anisotropic filtering than the Radeon HD 6670 (OEM). (explain)

-Pixel RateThe Radeon HD 5750 512MB will be a lot (approximately 75%) better at anti-aliasing than the Radeon HD 6670 (OEM), and also should be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 5750 512MB should be a lot (about 75%) more effective at full screen anti-aliasing than the Radeon HD 6670 (OEM), and also able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison